-The school operates with critical incident phones.
+Trip leaders should have access to critical incident phones.
 These are carried at all times by the link person during an offsite educational visit but should only be used in the case of a genuine emergency.
 Under no circumstances should these telephone numbers be given to young people or to their parents or carers.